A property in API Test Base is a named String.

 JSONPath Property Extractor

-Used to extract property from HTTP response body via JSON path.
+Used for extracting property from HTTP response body via JSON path.
+For example:

 Cookie Property Extractor